 What's at Stake

-The area is the last remaining stronghold along the Rocky Mountain Front for genetically pure westslope cutthroat trout, and also harbor key winter and summer range for over 800 elk and offer critical secure habitat for grizzly bears.
+The area is the last remaining stronghold along the Rocky Mountain Front for genetically pure westslope cutthroat trout.
+It also harbors key winter and summer range for over 800 elk and offer critical secure habitat for grizzly bears.

 The Badger-Two Medicine is a wild and undeveloped area of the Lewis and Clark National Forest located between Glacier National Park and the Bob Marshall Wilderness.
 This landscape is also considered sacred to the Blackfeet Tribe.
 The 165,588-acre area was designated a Traditional Cultural District under the National Preservation Historic Act in recognition of its importance to the Blackfeet people.
 Biologically, this area is the last remaining stronghold along the Front for genetically pure westslope cutthroat trout.
 The area also provides key winter and summer range for over 800 elk and represents a large block of crucial secure habitat for grizzly bears.